-Last Updated on April 10, 2021 by Michelle Ball
+Last Updated on August 3, 2022 by Michelle Ball

 What is school district open enrollment?
-This is a process where a student living within a district can opt to attend any school in that district.
+This is a process where a student living within a school district can opt to attend any school in that district.
 All a parent needs to do usually is return the relevant forms, listing their top choices for schools.

 Priorities can exist for siblings of a student already in attendance and/or as outlined in school district policies.
-If there end up being spaces and too many students vying for those spaces, an unbiased student lottery should occur.
+If there end up being spaces and too many students fighting for those spaces, an unbiased student lottery should occur.

 What is an intradistrict transfer?
 It is a transfer to another school WITHIN the same school district.
 This is different from an interdistrict transfer, which is between two different school districts.

-There may be deadlines to apply for intradistrict transfers, but many districts may accept requests outside the timelines as well, depending on the reasons for the request.
+There may be deadlines to apply for intradistrict transfers, but many districts accept requests outside the timelines as well, depending on the reasons for the request.
 If the regular timeline can be met, that is a good idea.

 The rules related to these transfers will be outlined in school board policies, usually found on most school district websites under a tab titled “School Board” or “Board of Education,” or by contacting the school district office.
-There may be a place on a school district website referencing intradistrict transfers and requirements to obtain one.
+There may be a place on a school district website referencing student intradistrict transfers and requirements to obtain one.

-Most districts outline certain parameters for the granting of intradistrict transfer requests such as the new school having a program not at the school of residence, the school where the student resides being persistently dangerous, a court order, bullying, or the mental health of the student, among other possible bases.
+Most districts outline certain parameters for the granting of intradistrict transfer requests such as the new school having a program not at the school of residence, the school where the student resides being persistently dangerous, a court order, bullying, or the mental health of the student, among other possible student transfer bases.

 Other Ways To Transfer